CSC207-2023Y-UofT/course-project-held-together-by-duct-tape/README.md

 #Set up (Windows)
 In order to set up the databases on Windows use this link (https://dev.mysql.com/downloads/mysql/) and
 <img width="544" alt="image" src="https://github.com/CSC207-2023Y-UofT/course-project-held-together-by-duct-tape/assets/133050886/956cfa37-d5aa-4130-9ad5-66cdd0f29650">

-download the version follow all the default settings that the installer provides ensuring that the configuration is typical and when it asks for a root password please type coursesimgroup.
+download the version above all the default settings that the installer provides ensuring that the configuration is typical and when it asks for a root password please type coursesimgroup.
 After you have successfully installed the server login to the mysQl command  using the root password and carry out the following commands (press enter after each semicolon).
 ##Commands (In Order):